Prepare yourself for an awesome day of fun fun fun!

 you may be right!

-The Beercan Regatta competitions are entered to with some degree of seriousness.
-There’s a number of the events carrying lucrative prizes and ‘chest pounding’ kudos for the win!
+Beercan Regatta competitions are entered to with a degree of seriousness.
+There’s a number of the events throughout the day carrying lucrative prizes and ‘chest pounding’ kudos for the win!

 A full day of friendly competitions and a number of key events, including the Softdrinkcan Boat Race and the Beercan Boat Race in the lead up to the event of the day — the Battle of Mindil.